Rorkien/operation-santa/README.md

 ### Sound and music

-It's been a while that i've made this game.
-Don't ask me why i used an external library for it.
+It's been a while.
+Back then i didn't grasp the concept of AudioLines, Mixers and Clips, which is why i used an external library for it.

-The songs are some obscure 16-bit FM tracks that I've ripped and converted into OGG files.
-They didn't have any artist or track information (and I'm afraid i don't even have the original files anymore).
+The songs are some obscure 16-bit FM tracks that I've ripped and converted into OGG files. ~~They didn't have any artist or track information (and I'm afraid i don't even have the original files anymore).~~ I actually found the files and found out the soundtrack came from a RPG game called Whale's Voyage, released in 1993.
+The track used in the game is called "Inoid", and was composed by Hannes Seifert.
+Sorry!